grammyjs/grammY/README.md

 ### [grammY Telegram Chat](https://t.me/grammyjs)

 —Telegram chat where you can ask any question about grammY or bots in general.
-We are also open for feedback, ideas and contributions!
+We are also open for feedback, ideas, and contributions!

 ### [grammY News Channel](https://t.me/grammyjs_news)